anilmainali/word-processing/README.md

 ## Save it often
 I've had shed too many tears about lost work.
+If you click on Home and Options then Save, it will default to saving every 10 minutes.
+It that doesn't suit you, then save it more frequently to avoid losing your changes.
+You can change the location on where to save files to the drive.google directory from that screen.
 Before closing the screen and leaving it open,
 I make it a habit to save files to a cloud server (Google Drive).